How can anyone in Alaska think that bats are scary?

 Despite what you see in the movies, these fascinating flying mammals wouldn’t hurt a fly!
 Well, technically, they would hurt a fly, or a mosquito, or a moth.
 But other than that, bats are harmless. 🙂

-It’s hard to believe the diversity and amount of species that can be found in Alaska!
-But, unfortunately, when you see a bat, it’s typically pretty difficult to determine which kind of bat it is.
+It’s hard to believe the diversity and amount of bat species that can be found in Alaska!
+But, unfortunately, when you see a bat, it’s typically pretty difficult to determine which kind it is.
 These nocturnal creatures fly incredibly fast and are only active at night.

 #1.
 Silver-haired Bat